comocamp/web/content/program/index.md

 name = "Open Space Day 1"
 from = "09:00"
 to = "17:00"
 description = "The first day of the Open Space always starts with a marketplace.
 What will happen this time?
 It totally depends on YOU.
-Bring your own topics, ideas and issues!"
+Please [bring your own questions, ideas and issues](#call-to-action) to the camp!"
 [[days.activities]]
 name = "Orangerie Dinner"
 from = "19:00"